godotengine/godot-docs/tutorials/shading/your_first_shader/your_first_spatial_shader.rst

   shader_type spatial;

 Next we will define the ``vertex()`` function.
-The ``vertex()`` function determines where the vertices of your :ref:`Mesh<class_MeshInstance>` appear in the final scene.
+The ``vertex()`` function determines where the vertices of your :ref:`Mesh<api:class_MeshInstance>` appear in the final scene.
 We will be using it to offset the height of each vertex and make our flat plane appear like a little terrain.

 We define the vertex shader like so: